SDytewski/customtheme/README.md

 # customtheme
 # MA Taylor

 In this application I created a custom Wordpress theme for an online shop.
 This shop is for customers purchasing fashion items using WooCommerce as a plugin.
 It demontstrates how I can integrate custom code with a CMS and third party plugins.
 The other important aspect of this project is the cart.
-There is also a cart where customers can fill out their information and receive confirmation that their product is shipped.
+There is a cart where customers can fill out their information and receive confirmation that their product is shipped.

 The project started by installing by wordpress and following an online tutorial on how to make a custom theme.
 This is what I watched for guidance.
 https://www.youtube.com/watch?v=TlmDsU8GirU&t=3814s